If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Perceived Weakness of Comb

-Perceived weakness of comb makes bees want to support it.
+The perceived weakness of comb makes bees want to support it.
 What starts as brace comb becomes cross comb when it touches the comb next to it.
 Honeycomb that is freshly drawn is not very strong.
 It can bend and even tear if it is heavy.
 High temperatures also make comb weak in the beehive.
 Incomplete honeycomb drawn on frames without foundation in Langstroth beehives, and that drawn in Warre and top bar hives is free-hanging.
 Bees may perceive it as weak and make efforts to lend additional support to it.
-Overall, Langstroth beehives have the best support for honeycomb due to use of beehive frames.
+Overall, Langstroth beehives have the best support for honeycomb due to the use of beehive frames.
 The comb is supported down the sides when it is being drawn and at the bottom when it is fully drawn.

 Improperly Spaced Frames

 Improperly spaced frames interfere with bee space left between frames.
 In Langstroth beehives, the beehive frame is the guide that honey bees follow when building honeycomb.
 Frames that are too close to each other easily result in cross comb.
 The comb that is drawn on one frame intrudes in the space for comb on the next frame.

 When the next frame is drawn, the comb may touch the previously drawn comb on the next frame.
 If the space between frames is too wide, honeybees may build comb that is projecting from the surface of the straight-down honeycomb.
 Since this projecting comb must reach the required cell depth of 11 – 12 mm, it can end up touching the comb on adjacent frames.